Smoked-Fish/AnythingAnywhere/README.md

 Opens up the Wizards build menu anywhere.
 The viewport will be centered on the player.

 ##### `Building Modifier Key`
-When this key is held down while you are building, upgrading, or destroying buildings, you will not be kicked out of the menu.
+When this key is held down while you are building, upgrading, or destroying buildings, you will not be kicked out of the menu.\
-This lets you build or destroy buildings really fast, no more waiting 15 seconds each time you want to build multiple fish ponds.
+This lets you build or destroy buildings really fast, no more waiting 15 seconds each time you want to build multiple fish ponds.\
 Building or upgrading multiple buildings will still consume resources, you will be kicked out of the menu if you run out.

 ##### `Enable Greenhouse`
 This toggle adds the Greenhouse as a blueprint that you can build.
-To unlock the blueprint you need to have the Greenhouse unlocked in the Community Center or the Joja path.
+To unlock the blueprint you need to have the Greenhouse unlocked in the Community Center or the Joja path.\
 The blueprint costs:
 * 60000 gold
 * 500 wood
 * 200 stone

 ##### `Remove Build Conditions`
 This toggle removes the build conditions on all blueprints.
-This lets you build things like the Island Obelisk without ever visiting the island.
+This lets you build things like the Island Obelisk without ever visiting the island.\
 This works with mods that add buildings locked behind certain events too.

 ##### `Build Indoors`
 This toggle enables building structures indoors.
-This can lead to errors.
+This can lead to errors.\
-For example entering a building that you built inside of the coop will soft lock the game, requiring a restart Building inside of the farmhouse does work though.
+For example entering a building that you built inside of the coop will soft lock the game, requiring a restart.\
+Building inside of the farmhouse does work though.
 If you have the Farmhouse Fixes mod make sure you enable `Non-Hardcoded Warps` in that mod.

 ##### `Magic Ink Bypass`
-This toggle skips the check for magic ink when opening the Wizards build menu.
+This toggle skips the check for magic ink when opening the Wizards build menu.\
 This only works for this mods Wizards build menu, you sill need magic ink to open the Wizards menu at the tower.

 ## Farming